idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Recoll finds keywords inside documents as well as file names (uses indexing).

-[Gnome Shell](https://www.gnome.org/) Desktop Environment comes with a configurable  built-in Tracker (Search), which allows to search various types of content, including "full text search".
-If you don't use it, you might as well disable it, to prevent full indexing.
+[Gnome Shell](https://www.gnome.org/) Desktop Environment comes with a configurable built-in Tracker (Search), which allows searching various types of content, including “full-text search”.
+If you don’t use it, you might as well disable it, to prevent full indexing.

 For simple, lightweight desktop search, you can use Gnome search tool or [Catfish](http://www.twotoasts.de/index.php/catfish/).